How AI Email Actually Works

 2010s: Template and suggestion systems.
 Gmail's Smart Reply offered brief phrases like "Thanks!"

 2020s: Generative AI.
-Large language models enabled genuine draft generation—complete emails created from context.
+Large language models made it possible to generate complete emails from context.

 An LLM is a massive neural network trained on billions of text examples.
 Through this training, it develops a statistical model of how language works.